zmudajak/Airflow-pipeline-project/README.md

 ### 6. Create Main table in BigQuery where you will store the data by GCP SDK

-Click on cloud shell icon to start terminal window. <br>
+Click on cloud shell icon to start terminal window.
+Icon is found in upper right corner of the screen near your account icon. <br>
 Run the commands from repository (create_BigQuery_table.py, here). <br>

 ### 7. Run pipeline